 Other relevant legislation includes the Guardianship and Administration Act 1986 (Vic) (see Understanding guardianship); the Crimes Act 1958 (Vic) (ss 50–52) and the Sentencing Act 1991 (Vic).

-This chapter focuses on the provisions found in the Disability Act relating to the Victorian Government’s responsibility in relation to people who have an intellectual disability.
-For more information about the Commonwealth and state disability services Acts in general, see Understanding disability and the law.
+This chapter focuses on the provisions found in the Disability Act relating to the Victorian Government’s responsibility to people who have an intellectual disability.
+For general information about the Commonwealth and state disability services Acts, see Understanding disability and the law.

 Note that with the advent of the NDIS Act, starting with the Barwon Region launch site, responsibility for planning and provision of disability services will transition from the Victorian to the Commonwealth Government over several years, with full roll-out intended to be completed by 2019.
 For further details, visit www.ndis.gov.au.